n-lp/Normal/README.md

-# Mundane
+# Normal
-Mundane is a 2D animation project that follows a young very special girl in an extraordinary occasion.
+Normal is a 2D animation project that follows a young very special girl in an extraordinary occasion.